 The estimated caseload, or number of children in receipt of Child Disability Payment, is estimated by calculating the number of children who have had payments made in the final part of the current reporting period.
-In the last publication that was a 28-day interval which included children in receipt of payment from the 4 March to the 31 March 2022.
-In the current publication the 28-day interval was extended due to the two consecutive bank holidays at the beginning of June resulting in many clients receiving their payments early.
-Extending the period to a 31-day interval ensured the capture of all clients in receipt of payment and covered from the 31 May 2022 to the 30 June 2022.
+To do this the applications extract was linked to the payments extract allowing for the identification of children who have received payments in the selected time period and had their cases transferred.
+In this publication, we have used a 28-day period from the 3 September to 30 September 2022.
+In the last publication, the period was extended to 31 days from 31 May to 30 June 2022.
+This was in order to capture all clients in receipt of payment, as some were paid early due to the two consecutive bank holidays at the beginning of June.

-Number of children in payment (Caseload)
+Number of children in payment (caseload)